 The Screen House displays our gypsy caravan built by Reading firm Dunton and Sons to the 'Ledge' design, and a video about gypsy life.
 You can also see a variety of objects illustrating life by the river, from stuffed fish to regatta tickets, and including a medieval mill wheel found during excavations at the site of The Oracle shopping centre.

 The Turbine House is a unique building that spans the Kennet, with waterside views towards the town centre.
-It houses preserved turbine machinery and hosts a programme of summertime art exhibitions and events.
+It houses preserved turbine machinery and hosts a programme of summertime art exhibitions and events by the local community.

-Riverside Museum is opened by our partners at the neighbouring Bel and the Dragon restaurant.
+Riverside Museum is opened by our partners at the Bel and the Dragon restaurant.neighbouring

 An outstanding and astonishing tiny museum.
 I love it!Riverside Museum visitor